Believe it or not, fish oil has a powerful effect on the hormones in your body that directly regulate how you store and burn fat.

-Having a normal body temperature and normal resting heart rate are signs that your metabolism are functioning normally.
+Having a normal body temperature and a normal resting heart rate are signs that your metabolism is functioning normally.

-- Bottom line: Fish oil helps activate enzymes in the liver involved in thermogensis and heat production and may increase the effectiveness of thyroid hormone on this target.
+- Bottom line: Fish oil helps activate enzymes in the liver involved in thermogenesis and heat production and may increase the effectiveness of thyroid hormone on this target.